brightmart/text_classification/README.md

 5) Hierarchical Attention Network
 6) seq2seq with attention
 7) Transformer("Attend Is All You Need")
+8) Dynamic Memory Network
-8) EntityNetwork:tracking state of the world
+9) EntityNetwork:tracking state of the world

 and other models:
 BiLstmTextRelation; twoCNNTextRelation; BiLstmTextRelationTwoRNN